 Read More

-I've been working on a side project for a while now, and it's finally at the point where I can talk about it: Whatsit Manufacturing Co. is my small bespoke manufacturing business, specializing in custom-designed handmade products and made-to-order items.
+I've been working on a side project for a while now: Whatsit Manufacturing Co. is my small custom manufacturing business, specializing in custom-designed handmade products and made-to-order items.

-The tagline is "fine dohickies and thingamabobs" which captures the spirit of the thing pretty well.
+The tagline is "fine dohickies and thingamabobs."
 Someone comes to me with an idea - a specialized tool, a unique gift, a one-of-a-kind solution to a problem - and I design and build it from scratch.
 I also have a small catalog of stock products that can be customized.

 Read More